 - A berry delicious smoothie looks quite festive for a snack.

-- Monkey Bread is delish and easy to make with kids.
+- Monkey Bread is yummy and is an easy Valentine’s Day activity for kids.

-- Accompany any meal with sparkling cider in champagne glasses and suddenly you have a fancy feast.
+- Add sparkling cider in fancy glasses to any meal and suddenly you have a fancy feast.

 - Stuffed shells get top props from kids and adults alike.